 How to Perform Squat Jumps

-- Stand tall with your chest up and your feet firmly planted hip-width distance apart.
+- Stand tall with your chest up and your feet firmly planted hip-width apart.

 - Push your hips back and bend your knees to lower into a squat until your thighs are parallel to the ground.

-- Pause at the bottom of the squat while keeping tension in the legs and glutes.
+- Pause at the bottom while keeping tension in the legs and glutes.

-- Drive through your feet and squeeze your glutes as hard as possible to jump vertically into the air.
-You can swing your arms to generate momentum if needed.
+- Drive through your feet and squeeze your glutes hard to jump vertically into the air.
+Swing your arms up to generate momentum if you need it.

-- Land with a soft bend in your knees to soften the impact.
-Bend your hips, knees and ankles to return to a squat.
+- Land with a soft bend in your knees to absorb the impact, then sink your hips, knees, and ankles back into a squat.

 - Repeat for the desired number of sets and reps.